jaspector

 The county ordinance requires a zoning certificate for any building or structure constructed, reconstructed, erected, moved in, or altered in unincorporated Mercer County.
 Separate building permits are also required for newly installed or replacement mobile/manufactured/modular or panelized homes, wind energy systems, and solar energy facilities

-Typical processing time is Not clearly stated for general county zoning certificate requests.
+Building permit processing times in unincorporated Mercer County, MO typically run Not clearly stated for general county zoning certificate requests.
 For wind energy systems, the Code Administrator should issue or deny a permit within one month of receipt.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Mercer County, MO.
 The following work is generally exempt: Routine maintenance or repair of buildings, structures, or equipment, such as repainting, re-roofing, or insulating a building; Alterations costing less than $1,000 to existing buildings, so long as they do not change the exterior dimensions of the enclosed portion; Construction of a service connection to a municipally owned and operated utility; Agricultural uses; Small wind energy systems used for agricultural purposes are exempt from zoning and building fees.
+When in doubt, confirm with the local building department before starting work.